-Draw out discussions on what is occurring.
-Does the community see this as acceptable?
-What are their thoughts around a father's right to know where his children are?
+What is happening here?
+Is this acceptable?
+Does a father have a right to know where his children are?
 Is the father right to promise a phone when Abdul obeys him?

 Q 2: What could be the impacts of Abdul showing the room to their father?